Q. I placed an order, when will my product arrive?

 Q. What is "Twin Sheld Ball Bearing" technology?

 A. All USA KCT-11BB/BB2 (released after 03-23-2010) include an integrated high precision chrome steel twin shield ball bearing.
 This entrely eliminates shaft play and allows bidirectional rotation.
 Spin rates are certified to a minimum of 35,000(55,000 for BB2) RPMS @ 3psi.
 Design limits is 75,000 RPMS.
 Break-in not required, they've already been run tested at 75,000 RPMs.
+All GE-S1 "Race" V3 use dual ball bearings and lightweight 3D printed wheels that allow even faster more stable spin rates.
 Use caution and wear eye protection when attaching to compressed air, impeller speeds can quickly exceed 90,000+ RPMs @ .5 BAR.
 During stress testing catastrophic impeller breakup occurs between .5 - 1BAR of pressure (7-14.5psi).
 Warranty due to abuse is not covered, such as impeller overspeed, bearing submerged under fluids, etc..
 Please use common sense.

 Q. What is "Twin Sheld Ceramic Ball Bearing" technology?